-Talc shows up in cosmetics and hair care products that help get rid of oil (dry shampoo, powdered makeup, deodorants and even baby powder).
-While it’s great at getting rid of grease, it’s also quite good at containing asbestos and increasing your risk of lung growths and mesothelioma.
-While there is strict quality control on talc in the United States, it’s much safer to take the route the EU chose and avoid it altogether.
+Talc shows up in cosmetics and hair care products that help get rid of oil (dry shampoo, powdered makeup, deodorants, and even baby powder).
+While it’s great at getting rid of grease, it’s also quite good at containing asbestos and increasing your risk of lung growth and mesothelioma.
+While there is strict quality control on talc in the United States, it’s much safer to take the route the EU chose and avoid it in many cases.

 Ah, my old friend “fragrance.”
 If you’ve spent much time on this blog at all, you know I’m particularly wary whenever I see this word on a label.
 Loopholes in US labeling regulations let manufacturers include just about any ingredient they want in a product under the umbrella term of “fragrance.”
 It keeps you from ever really knowing what’s in your products.
 The EU took the sensible route of closing up this loophole altogether.

 And… for some toxic ingredients, you will find in sunscreens